What are floating accommodations?

 Zoning By-Law Amendment, Floating Accommodations

 In response to a report from MHBC Planning at the November 15, 2023 Planning and Development Committee meeting, members directed staff to update the Township’s Zoning By-law to establish provisions for Floating Accommodations.
-A virtual Public Meeting will be held on February 21, 2024 at 9:00 a.m. to allow for public comment on the amended draft Zoning By-law.
+A virtual Public Meeting was held on February 21, 2024 at 9:00 a.m. to allow for public comment on the amended draft Zoning By-law.

 • Section 1 Administration and Interpretation

-• Section 3 General Provisions:
+• Section 3 General Provisions

 • explicitly state that floating accommodations are not “Shoreline Structures” and are a prohibited use in any zone

-• Section 11 Definitions:
+• Section 11 Definitions

 • revisions and additions to various existing definitions together with new definitions including Boat, Boathouse, Camping Unit, Floating Accommodation, Marina, Vessel, and Watercraft Equipped for Overnight Accommodation